Total Joint Shoulder Surgery Recovery

 • 6-8 weeks: Full shoulder movement is typically restored

-• 3 months: Basic function is restored
+• 3 months: Basic shoulder function is restored

 See related: Hip Replacement Surgery Recovery: 8 Tips